hsteinshiromoto/markdown_mover.nvim/README.md

   auto_move = false,     -- Move files automatically on save
   verbose = true,        -- Show notifications
-  keymap = "<leader>mm", -- Keymap for manual moving (empty to disable) })
+  keymap = "<leader>mm", -- Keymap for manual moving (empty to disable) ignore_dirs = {        -- Directories to ignore (can be patterns)
+    "~/Documents/archive/.*",  -- Ignore all files in archive directory ".*/drafts/.*",           -- Ignore all draft directories }
+})
 ```